“The violin is in his heart, as well as his fingers…executive genius!” Financial Times

-Maurice was born in France and is a citizen of both France and Venezuela.
-He studied at the Paris Conservatoire where he graduated with a First Prize for violin, a “Grand Prix” for chamber music and the first “Prix d’Honneur” to be awarded for sixty years.
-He became a pupil of Henryk Szeryng, who had an important artistic influence on him.
+Maurice was born in France and is a citizen of both France and Venezuela, where he played a significant role in the musical life of the country.
+He graduated at the Paris Conservatoire with a First Prize for violin, a “Grand Prix” for chamber music and the first “Prix d’Honneur” to be awarded for sixty years.
+He then became a pupil of Henryk Szeryng, who had an important artistic influence on him.

+Maurice has been based in London since 1973.
 He was invited by the BBC to celebrate Paganini’s Bicentenary in a public televised concert, giving a memorable performance of the No.1 Concerto.
-He contributed to the commemoration of the 250th anniversary of the death of Antonio Stradivari with Vivaldi’s Four Seasons performed in the Gala Stradivarius Concert at the Barbican.
+He contributed to the commemoration of the 250th anniversary of the death of Antonio Stradivari with Vivaldi’s Four Seasons performed in the Gala Stradivarius Concert organized by the Academy at the Barbican.

 He has recorded for EMI-MFP, ASV, Pickwick and Philips.
 Many of his recordings have been singled out for special praise, amongst them Paganini Concerto No.1, Bach’s Double Concerto with Henryk Szeryng (Academy of St.Martin’s in the Fields/Marriner), “Virtuoso Violin” with Ian Brown, Gonzalo Castellanos Yumar’s Violin Concerto, a work dedicated to him (London Symphony Orchestra, the composer conducting) and Sonatas by Fauré, Franck and Debussy with Christian Ivaldi.

-In 1996 Maurice was granted the highest distinction the Venezuelan Government bestows on an artist, the “Order of Andrés Bello” in its first class.
+In 1996 Maurice was granted the highest distinction the Venezuelan Government bestows on an artist, the “Order of Andrés Bello in First Class”.
+He refused the “Order of Francisco de Miranda in First Class” denouncing the totalitarian regime in power since 1999 in his country of adoption.
 The city of Paris honoured him with the “Medaille de Vermeil”.